Rajpratik71/sheepdog-wiki/Getting-Started.md

 </pre>
 This suppose you have one sheep started up on the node with the IP 192.168.2.45 and port 7000

-3. Sheepdog supports local cache called object cache.
-Object cache caches data and vdi objects on the local node.
-It is at higher level than backend store.
-This extra cache layer translate gateway requests into local requests, largely reducing the network traffic and highly improve the IO performance.
+3. Sheepdog supports a local cache called the object cache The object cache caches data and vdi objects on the local node.
+It is at a higher level than the backend store.
+This extra cache layer translates gateway requests into local requests, largely reducing the network traffic and highly improves the IO performance.
-Dirty objects will be flushed to the cluster storage by 'sync' request from guest OS.
+Dirty objects will be flushed to the cluster storage by 'sync' requests from the guest OS.
-You have to run latest QEMU to work with object cache.
-To enable the object cache, you can start QEMU by following command:
+You have to run the latest QEMU version to work with the object cache.
+To enable the object cache, you can start QEMU by using the following command:
 <pre>
 $ qemu-system-x86_64 -drive file=sheepdog:Alice,cache=writeback
 </pre>
-Note: be carefull using object cache.
+Note: Be careful using object cache.
 Note2: sheep daemon has to be running with (-w, --cache) option.
 Check the syntax.

 ### Snapshot